The Australian Federal Budget 2025-26 Highlights

 Foreign Buyers Ban

-Additionally, foreign buyers will be banned from purchasing existing homes for two years from April 2025, with $5.7 million allocated to the ATO for enforcement and $8.9 million for an audit program targeting land banking by foreign buyers.
+Additionally, foreign buyers will be banned from purchasing existing homes for two years from April 2025, with:

 Economic Analysts